Gaultheria procumbens

 Gaultheria procumbens eastern teaberry

-Common in woods and barrents.
+Common in damp woods and barrens.
+Prefers acidic soils.

 Present throughout the state.